 When you generated your wallet, it should have given you a 12-24 word phrase in a specific order.

 Your recovery phrase is the one thing that will recover your wallet and cryptocurrency if you lose it or break the device it is on.
 You can enter those words on another device to recover your wallet as many times as you like.
 You should think of your recovery phrase as your wallet.

-If you didn't write it down, wipe the device and generate a new wallet because you're out of luck if something unexpected happens that device.
+If you didn't write it down and don’t have coins on it, wipe the device and generate a new wallet because you're out of luck if something unexpected happens that device.